-The amount due from the City of \$381,250 represents payments received by the City from developer agreements to be used for affordable housing projects.
-Amounts due to the City consist of \$499,624 for the payment of administrative fees and charges for services based on an interlocal agreement, as well as various expenditures paid by the City's pooled cash account and not yet reimbursed by the CRA back to the City.
+The amount due from the City of \$433,057 represents payments received by the City from developer agreements to be used for affordable housing projects and CRA staff charges to City for administering the COHB residential program.
+Amounts due to the City consist of \$655,153 for the payment of administrative fees and charges for services based on an interlocal agreement, as well as various expenditures paid by the City's pooled cash account and not yet reimbursed by the CRA back to the City.